jeremt/cppgen/Readme.md

 ----

 - The corresponding sublime text plugin
+- Do not generate pure virtual classes
-- Handle canonical classes
+- Handle namespaces and multi-classes
 - Ideas ?

 Bugs
 ----

-- Constructor generate 2 times.